hwulfmeyer/rs_nn_training/documentation.md

 * cleaning up and improving the training pipeline for the Two-Stage Detector architecture
 * updating deprecated parts of the code in conjunction with current framework versions

+Most code found in this project was optimizied to be run on google colab.
+The files are jupyter notebooks and it should be able to run them on a pc with minor tweaks.
+Use the jupyter notebook files (ipynb) before using the .py files.

 ## Compositor
 The compositor creates data sets for the training and validation of the first and second stage of the framework.
 The data is serialized and stored in a file using the TFRecord data format.
 [Compositor directory](./Compositor/)

 ### Data Aquisition
 The data aquisition process is a rather mundane and time consuming task, which is unfortunately not really fully automateable.
 Based on the previous work we followed the same principle:
 1. Spheros are placed in different spots in the arena and static pictures are taken with the camera.
 [See Image Recorder directory](./Compositor/image_recorder)
 2. The spheros in these pictures are cropped out using a round cutout of size 25x25 and saved with a transparent background.